n8henrie/n8henrie.github.io/_posts/2011-01-31-imagine-puddle.md

   </ul>

   <p>
     In either of these cases, the individual may justify their position based on a rather arbitrary decision regarding whether or not to believe.
-If nothing else, their beliefs would not be confounded by logical conflicts within this “closed system”… on either side.
+If nothing else, their beliefs would not be confounded by logical conflicts within this "closed system"... on either side.
   </p>

   <p>
-    <a href="http://www.nizkor.org/features/fallacies/appeal-to-consequences.html">Caveat emptor</a>… <a href="http://en.wikipedia.org/wiki/Russell's_teapot">absence of a logical conflict</a> is not <a href="http://www.nizkor.org/features/fallacies/burden-of-proof.html">sufficient justification</a> to claim that one’s beliefs make sense.
+    <a href="http://www.nizkor.org/features/fallacies/appeal-to-consequences.html">Caveat emptor</a>... <a href="http://en.wikipedia.org/wiki/Russell's_teapot">absence of a logical conflict</a> is not <a href="http://www.nizkor.org/features/fallacies/burden-of-proof.html">sufficient justification</a> to claim that one's beliefs make sense.
   </p>

   <p>